realcundo/nu_plugin_dcm/README.md

 *Note that this plugin works with nu 0.105.
 If you want to use nu 0.60, use version 0.1.8 of this plugin.*

-A [nushell](https://www.nushell.sh/) plugin to parse [Dicom](https://en.wikipedia.org/wiki/DICOM) objects.
+A [nushell](https://www.nushell.sh/) plugin to parse [DICOM](https://en.wikipedia.org/wiki/DICOM) objects.

 This plugin is in the early stage of the development.
-It is usable but it might not be able to cope with all Dicom objects.
-One notable limitation is that all Dicom objects are expected to have a preamble.
+It is usable but it might not be able to cope with all DICOM objects.
+One notable limitation is that all DICOM objects are expected to have a preamble.

 I'm still trying to figure out what is the most useful way of using this plugin.
 Please feel free to try it out, send feedback in [Discussions](https://github.com/realcundo/nu_plugin_dcm/discussions) or report problems in [Issues](https://github.com/realcundo/nu_plugin_dcm/issues).

 ## Usage
 `dcm` plugin reads its input from single values or from specific columns:
-- `dcm`: expects a string/filename or binary Dicom data
+- `dcm`: expects a string/filename or binary DICOM data
-- `dcm $column_name`: reads a string/filename or binary Dicom data from `$column`.
+- `dcm $column_name`: reads a string/filename or binary DICOM data from `$column`.
 This is equivalent to `get $column | dcm`.

 ## Error handling